Nourished by Nature ~ Forest Connection Experiences

 Reconnect with your “inner nature” through the wisdom of the forest.

-You are invited to a unique mini-retreat—a journey designed for inner peace, clarity, and well-being.
-This is an opportunity to step away from the rush of daily life and fill your “well” through the restorative practice of Shinrin Yoku (Forest Bathing).
+You are invited to a unique nature connection experience—a mini-retreat designed to help you step away from the rush of daily life and fill your “well” of well-being through the restorative practice of Shinrin Yoku (Forest Bathing).

 Let nature be your teacher.
 Use your “time out” in the forest to spark new discoveries during your “time in” to yourself.
-Whether you join us for a single afternoon or make these retreats a regular practice, you will experience firsthand how nature can nourish your soul and provide a robust foundation for resilience, health, and happiness.
+By deepening this connection, you enhance your well-being and psychological resilience—much like tiny seeds planted in the soil, awaiting the right conditions to emerge and thrive.
+Experience firsthand how nature can nourish your soul and provide a robust foundation for resilience, health, and happiness.

 Guided by Dee DiGioia